Professor Gareth Phoenix

 Key Research Interests

-Editorial Advisory Board - Global Change Biology (2007 onwards)
+Editorial Advisory Board - Global Change Biology (2007-present)

-Steering Committee member, CAPER (Committee on Air Pollution Effects Research) (2006 onwards)
+Steering Committee member, CAPER (Committee on Air Pollution Effects Research) (2006-present)

 At level 1, I teach APS124 (Ecosystems and Environmental Change).
 My main research interests are the impacts of global change on ecosystems, and this course gives me a chance to teach this fascinating area to new students.
 I cover a diversity of topics, from how past climates have influenced the development of ecosystems in the UK, to the threats of contemporary climate change.
 The latter includes findings from some of our own work undertaken here in APS.
 The APS118 and APS222 tutorials are also an excellent opportunity to develop discussion and debate on these topics as well as helping students develop generic skills in writing, critical analysis, experimental design and oral communication.